Hankering1716/Bootstrap/README.md

-By this page  you can check every thing that you can use on your project from bootstrap.
+By this page  you can check every thing from BOOTSTRAP and you can use it your project!

 Like images, tables, grids,images.